Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-Although we promised to list affordable sweeping second hand watches, we just can’t look away from the smoothest sweep of them all, which comes from a Spring Drive powered Grand Seiko White Snowflake.
+Although we promised to list affordable sweepers, we just can’t look away from the smoothest sweep of them all, which comes from a Spring Drive powered Grand Seiko White Snowflake.

 This entirely hand-made timepiece costs in thousands but has plenty to offer.
 First off, it’s the second hand’s perfect glide, which is simply mesmerizing.
 Then it’s the luxurious and elegant sapphire-covered dial with a power reserve indicator.

 But what truly makes you feel that it’s a genuine luxury piece is the balanced weight that comes from the high-intensity and lightweight titanium case – the 100 grams is neither heavy nor too light, but completely perfect for every wrist.